HiLab-git/PyMIC/README.md

 # PyMIC: A Pytorch-Based Toolkit for Medical Image Computing

+PyMIC is a pytorch-based toolkit for medical image computing with deep learning.
+Despite that pytorch is a fantastic platform for deep learning, using it for medical image computing is not straightforward as medical images are often with higher dimension, multiple modalities and low contrast.
+The toolkit is developed to facilitate medical image computing researchers so that training and testing deep learning models become easier.
+It is very friendly to researchers who are new to this area.
+Even without writing any code, you can use PyMIC commands to train and test a model by simply editing configure files.

-This repository proivdes a library and some examples of using pytorch for medical image computing.
-The toolkit is under development.
-Currently it supports 2D and 3D image segmentation.
-It was originally developped for COVID-19 pneumonia lesion segmentation from CT images.
+Currently PyMIC supports 2D/3D medical image classification and segmentation, and it is still under development.
+It was originally developed for COVID-19 pneumonia lesion segmentation from CT images.
 If you use this toolkit, please cite the following paper:

 *  G. Wang, X. Liu, C. Li, Z. Xu, J. Ruan, H. Zhu, T. Meng, K. Li, N. Huang, S. Zhang.
 [A Noise-robust Framework for Automatic Segmentation of COVID-19 Pneumonia Lesions from CT Images.][tmi2020]
 IEEE Transactions on Medical Imaging.
 39(8):2653-2663, 2020.
 DOI: [10.1109/TMI.2020.3000314][tmi2020]

 [tmi2020]:https://ieeexplore.ieee.org/document/9109297

+# Advantages
+PyMIC provides some basic modules for medical image computing that can be share by different applications.
+We currently provide the following functions:
+* Easy-to-use I/O interface to read and write different 2D and 3D images.
+* Re-useable training and testing pipeline that can be transferred to different tasks.
+* Various data pre-processing methods before sending a tensor into a network.
+* Implementation of loss functions, especially for image segmentation.
+* Implementation of evaluation metrics to get quantitative evaluation of your methods (for segmentation).

 # Requirement
 * [Pytorch][torch_link] version >=1.0.1